ec-europa/ecl-twig/docs/README.md

 [ECL-Twig Php-Js website:](https://ecl-twig-php.netlify.app/) a static version of storybook, built programmatically by rendering the components with twing (js) and twig (php)

-- it shows a diff between the markup generated via js and php in the `diff` tab.
+* it shows a diff between the markup generated via Js and Php in the `diff` tab.
-- if available, it also shows a concise report from `ecl-diff-full` about the results of the check in the `ecl-diff` tab.
+* if available, it also shows a concise report from `ecl-diff-full` about the results of the check in the `ecl-diff` tab.

 The full report by `ecl-diff-full` for each release is available in the `docs/ecl-diff/{system}/{version}.md` file.